Chart Color Schemes

 South Townsville - Railway Estate's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Private health cover is found to be high, at approximately 55% of the total population (~3,071 people), compared to 52.5% in Rest of Qld.
-The most prevalent medical conditions are mental health issues (10.7%) and arthritis (8.1%), with 67.8% of residents reporting no medical ailments, similar to the 67.6% in Rest of Qld.
-Working-age residents show a higher-than-average prevalence of chronic health conditions.
-The area has 14.9% of residents aged 65 and over (834 people), lower than the 20.4% in Rest of Qld, with national rankings broadly inline with the general population.
+The most common medical conditions in the area were found to be mental health issues and arthritis, impacting 10.7% and 8.1% of residents, respectively, while 67.8% declared themselves as completely clear of medical ailments compared to 67.6% across Regional Qld.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 14.9% of residents aged 65 and over (834 people), which is lower than the 20.4% in Regional Qld, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health